We all get them.

 Read on to find out where your cravings are coming from and what you can do about it.

 Most people think of bacteria as a bad thing.

 We use antibacterial soap and hand sanitizer to wash our hands, antibacterial cleaners to clean our houses, and when we get sick, medical doctors prescribe antibiotics to kill the germs.

-The truth is some bacteria are bad.
-But most of it is good.
-In fact, you wouldn’t be able to live without it.
+In fact, you wouldn’t be able to live without them.

-That means your body is made up of as many bacterial cells as human cells.
+That means your body is made up of as many bacterial cells as human ones.

-The same study above will tell you that most of these bacteria live in your digestive tract, mostly your colon.
+The same study above will tell you that most of these bacteria live in your digestive tract, specifically your colon.

 By using your body’s vagus nerve, these bacteria can communicate with your brain and tell it what they want.

 And what these bacteria love more than anything is sugar.

 This is especially the case when you have a buildup of candida or other yeast in your body, which feeds off this stuff.